-There are a variety of toolbar arrangements supplied with the program to deal with users at different levels.
-Not all functions are available on any particular arrangement.
+There are a variety of toolbar confi gurations supplied with the program to support users at different levels.
+Not all functions are available in each confi guration.
 In this section we show a range of toolbar buttons that can be used.
-It is possible to make your own arrangement of toolbars as described in Reference sheet 6.
+It is possible to make your own arrangement of toolbars as described in section Reference sheet 6.
 If you enter the program through the Teachers' Write document button on the launcher, then most of the toolbar icons in this section will be available.